Maarten-Marx/APT-Project/README.md

 > [!WARNING]
 > IntelliJ is sometimes unable to resolve the references to the Common project in the Interaction Service.
-> This can be fixed by applying the quick fix it suggests: `Add library '…' to classpath`.
+> This can be fixed by applying the quick fix it suggests: `Add dependency on module '….common.main'`.
 The project will compile regardless.

 ### Databases